arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 <a name="Exercise2" />
 ### Exercise 2: Take control of the Sign-In experience ###

-Using the WIF tooling to outsource authentication to ACS creates what is often referred to as ‚Äúblanket protection‚Äù.
+Using the WIF tooling to outsource authentication to ACS creates what is often referred to as ìblanket protectionî.
 From that moment on, any attempts from unauthenticated users to access any pages in the Web site triggers a redirection to the ACS.
 There are various scenarios where that is not the desired effect.
 For example, you may want to leave some pages available to unauthenticated users, or you may want to take finer control of the authentication experience.

 This exercise shows you how you can seamlessly integrate ACS authentication elements in your Web site.
-It demonstrates that you can take advantage of ACS‚Äô advanced capabilities without having to break the experience and style you want for your web applications.
+It demonstrates that you can take advantage of ACSí advanced capabilities without having to break the experience and style you want for your web applications.

 <a name="Ex2Task1" />
 #### Task 1 - Generating a Controller to Handle Logins ####